-This course is a substantive modeling course for all students that teaches and uses advanced algebra in the content areas of discretionary spending, banking, credit, auto and homeownership, employment, taxes, investments, entrepreneurship, retirement, & budgeting.
-The program draws upon selected topics from Advanced Algebra, Geometry, Precalculus, and Statistics and Probability.
+This course is a substantive modeling course for all students that teaches and uses advanced algebra in the content areas of discretionary spending, banking, credit, taxes, investments, and budgeting.
+Students will use their previous Algebra skills and connect them to these personal finance topics along with how they are used in the real world.